 Keep Pet Vaccinations Up-to-Date

-Vaccines are an important part of maintaining your pet’s good health.
+Pet vaccinations are an important part of maintaining your companion’s good health.
 If you want to protect your pet from contagious viruses and diseases, it’s essential to keep their vaccines current.
 This is vital even if your cat or dog is mainly an indoor pet.
 It’s important to also keep in mind that the likelihood of your pet’s exposure to disease increases if you take them to areas where they’ll interact with other pets.
 These include boarding kennels, grooming salons, daycare facilities, and dog parks.
 Make sure your pet has proper vaccination coverage before taking them to any of these places.
 Vaccinating your pet can go a long way toward protecting them from potentially fatal illnesses.

 Core Vaccines for Dogs and Cats